bigbio/pgatk/docs/pgatk-cli.md

 ### cBioPortal Mutations to Protein Sequences

 The cBioPortal for Cancer Genomics provides visualization, analysis and download of large-scale cancer genomics data sets.
 The available datasets can be viewed at [https://www.cbioportal.org/datasets](https://www.cbioportal.org/datasets).
-The command `cbioportal-to-proteindb` converts the cBioPortal mutations file into a protein sequence database file.
+The command `cbioportal-to-proteindb` converts the cBioPortal mutations MAF file into a protein sequence database.

 #### Command Options